 If you had less than all three side panels visible before you enabled the Aux I/O panel, when you cancel the Aux I/O panel the display will revert to the previous state.

-Right clicking either the Memory or the Aux I/O panel selectors closes both panels (or in fact both place holders whether the controls were hidden or not).
-It's probably easier to deduce the operation yourself by experimenting with left and right mouse clicks.
+Right clicking either the Memory or the Aux I/O panel selectors closes both panels It's probably easier to deduce the operation yourself by experimenting with left and right mouse clicks.